enaburekhan/enumerables-project/README.md

 - Clone the github repository https://github.com/enaburekhan/enumerables-project/tree/feature-branch on your local machine
 - Cd into the clone folder
 - Add Ruby github/workflows
-- After creating the  method on the clone folder.
 - Install ruby extension pack on your IDE or code editor
-- right click and click run to test your codes if it passed the test.
-If passed;
+- After creating the various custom enumerables method on the clone folder.
+- Run main.rb to execute the script file
-- Run rubocop on your working folder
+- Run rubocop on your working folder and fix errors
-- Fix errors
 - stage, commit, push to the created remote branch(feature-branch) on github and create a pull request.

 ## Author